-*speaking of clothing– running in the rain can be pure fun- something we did as children and don’t do anymore- try it! but- be prepared: meaning- if you are in a trail a bit distant from home- have a bag with a change of clothes waiting for you in your car. don’t drive home soaking wet! and please- if its cold outside- check the forecast before starting a long run exactly when it starts raining.
+*speaking of clothing– running in the rain can be pure fun- something we did as children and doesn’t do anymore- try it! but- be prepared: meaning- if you are on a trail a bit distant from home- have a bag with a change of clothes waiting for you in your car. don’t drive home soaking wet! and please- if it’s cold outside- check the forecast before starting a long run exactly when it starts raining.
 I find it exciting and fun to finish a run in the rain- knowing I prepared ahead and have hot water in the shower. otherwise- just do a long yoga session instead of running and next time remember to prepare ahead.

 #8: this is a super important tip! -if running alongside a road- with headphones and some good music- run facing traffic– meaning- you can see every car/bus/truck aiming at you!

 this is not always possible- happened to me today- the sides of the road weren’t equal- one was considerably narrower than the other so I had to run looking backward every 3 minutes – pain in the a**!! try to find a trail where you can make sure you can see traffic before it sees you.

 By the way- this can happen in the park too- if running in traffic hours- cyclists and other runners- perhaps (?!?) faster than you -are around, with the sole intention of bumping into you. try to be aware -in spite of good music+ the famous zone, you might get into when having a good run.

 If you are asking yourself “what about them keys?” then you need to get out of the house all happy and inspired, only to find out you have shorts with no zippers or pockets to put your house or car keys in, and you listened to advise #7 and only wore necessary light clothes with no pockets- and so you are now destined to run your whole run with the keys in your hands like some kind of idiot/burglar.